himol7/American-Football-Analytics-Application/CODE_OF_CONDUCT.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting
 * Sarcastic replies on issues for people with legitimate concerns or doubts
+* Personal insults, especially those using racist or sexist terms.

 ## Our Responsibilities